 I wouldn’t put it past myself to accidentally have a typo in the main headline of a blog.
 But in this case the semicolon is intentional.
 It’s a tricky little guy — one of those more-complicated-than-necessary punctuation marks (well, for some of us it is).
 It is most commonly used to join two closely related thoughts together in the same sentence while still noting a distinction.
-When there is a semicolon in a sentence, it means the initial part of the statement is not the whole story; the sentence does not end there.
-Logically, one half of the statement would not be the same without the other.
+In other words, it basically tells us that the initial part of a statement is not the whole story; the sentence does not end there (see what I did?).
+Thus, one half of the statement would not be the same without the other.

 Over the years the semicolon has become symbolic of overcoming pain and pushing through hard times in the face of unfavorable odds.
 It often represents a continuation of life despite dark circumstances.
 Movements like Project Semicolon are centered around people who struggle or have struggled with suicide, depression, addiction and self-harm.
-As it would in a sentence, the punctuation mark symbolizes that one’s story is not over yet.
+As it would in a sentence, the punctuation mark symbolizes that a life story is not over yet.

-One of the gifts He has created from my experiences in dark places is the ability to speak to people in those same places, with credibility.
+On a serious note, one of the coolest parts about having experienced heavy darkness is the ability to speak to people in those same places with credibility.
 I know what it feels like when giving up seems easier than facing another day.
 I know the numbness that replaces the desire to keep going.
 I know the moment when all of the pain turns into desperation.

-Grace — the unmerited, undeserved favor of God — pursues us even in the darkest places and moments.
+Grace pursues us even in the darkest places and moments.

-If He had not pursued me, I would be dead.
-I am not dead because God is not done with me.
 If you are reading this, God is not done with you.
-Instead of escaping this world through numbness, denial, or by ending it all, we can escape this world by falling into the arms of a God who can turn pain into greatness.
+Instead of escaping this world through numbness, denial, or by ending it all, there is an escape in the arms of a God who can turn pain into greatness.
 I’ve watched Him do it in my life and I see Him still doing it today.

 You and I were created for more than barely making it through each day.